Skip to content

 designer’s study table with architectural plans for an entryway,

 Good materials announce themselves quietly.
 The temperature of a stone top when you touch it.
 The sound when keys land on something dense instead of hollow.
 The faint metallic scent when unlacquered brass warms under your hand.
-That haptic reality is why the entry feels permanent, or feels staged.
+That haptic reality is why an entry feels permanent, or feels staged.

 Choose finishes that age well.
 No exceptions.